-Looking for the Linksys WRT54G default password?
-You probably have little reason to access yourrouter on a regular basis so don't feel too bad if you've forgotten the WRT54G default password.
+Looking for the Linksys WRT54G default password? on a regular basis so don't feel too bad if you've forgotten the WRT54G default password.

 For most versions of the Linksys WRT54G, the default password is admin.
 As with most passwords, the WRT54G default password is case sensitive.